 LASIK, which stands for laser in-situ keratomileusis, is a popular surgery used to correct vision in people who are nearsighted, farsighted or have astigmatism.
 One aspect of LASIK surgery that has made it such an innovative and effective procedure is the LASIK flap.

 The first step of LASIK eye surgery is to partially detach a very thin layer of tissue from the cornea.
 This layer of tissue remains attached to the cornea on one side, creating a flap.
-Dr. Rosenbaum then uses a cool laser to alter the shape of the cornea beneath the flap.
+Our Doctors then uses a cool laser to alter the shape of the cornea beneath the flap.
 Changing the shape of the cornea corrects the vision problem that is being treated.

 After the shape of the corneal tissue beneath the flap has been properly altered, the flap of tissue is set back into place.
 The corneal flap will self-adhere itself naturally in just a few minutes.
 This flap serves as a protective covering for the area of the eye that has been operated on, and thus facilitates rapid healing.
 The corneal flap begins healing immediately after the LASIK procedure.
 In fact, with the use of a LASIK flap, the corneal tissue can be as much as 90% healed within 24 hours.